korve/node-form-validate/README.md

 ```

 ## Validators
+Validators are the core functionality of node-form-validate.
+Input data can be validated to see if they meet certain
-Validators can be added by using `req.Validator.validate`
+criteria.
+If they dont match, an error message will be generated.
+They can be added by using `req.Validator.validate()`

 <table>
     <thead>